 With an enterprise resource planning system that is configured to work specifically for a business in the gun retail industry, you will provide a heightened level of service.
 And your customers are bound to notice the difference across your entire business operation…

 To purchase firearms in the United States, customers are required to fill out a Firearms Transaction Record (known as a Form 4473).
 There’s a fair amount of information required, including:

 - Firearms information (make, model, serial number)

 The form can be tedious to fill out, and if you make a mistake, it can cause delays.
-To avoid this, ERP providers such as Windward Software have developed an online kiosk that enables customers to fill out a Form 4473 with ease:
+To avoid this, ERP providers such as Windward Software have developed an online kiosk (available for customers hosting their software on premise) that enables customers to fill out a Form 4473 with ease: